 Red Berry Smooth Chia Seed Pudding

-- 2/3 cup unsweetened carton coconut milk - almond milk or soy milk also work
+- 1 cup unsweetened carton coconut milk - or any milk of choice

 - 1 teaspoon vanilla extract